Ludwig Bieberbach

-Ludwig Georg Elias Moses Bieberbach ([ˈbiːbɐbax]; 4 December 1886 – 1 September 1982) was a German mathematician and Nazi.
+Ludwig Georg Elias Moses Bieberbach ([ˈbiːbɐbax]; 4 December 1886 – 1 September 1982) was a German mathematician and leading representative of National Socialist German mathematics ("Deutsche Mathematik").

 Biography

 Born in Goddelau, near Darmstadt, he studied at Heidelberg and under Felix Klein at Göttingen, receiving his doctorate in 1910.
 His dissertation was titled On the theory of automorphic functions (Theorie der automorphen Funktionen).
 He began working as a Privatdozent at Königsberg in 1910 and as Professor ordinarius at the University of Basel in 1913.
 He taught at the University of Frankfurt in 1915 and the University of Berlin from 1921–45.

 Bieberbach wrote a habilitation thesis in 1911 about groups of Euclidean motions – identifying conditions under which the group must have a translational subgroup whose vectors span the Euclidean space – that helped solve Hilbert's 18th problem.
 He worked on complex analysis and its applications to other areas in mathematics.
 He is known for his work on dynamics in several complex variables, where he obtained results similar to Fatou's.
 In 1916 he formulated the Bieberbach conjecture, stating a necessary condition for a holomorphic function to map the open unit disc injectively into the complex plane in terms of the function's Taylor series.
 In 1984 Louis de Branges proved the conjecture (for this reason, the Bieberbach conjecture is sometimes called de Branges' theorem).
 There is also a Bieberbach theorem on space groups.
 In 1928 Bieberbach wrote a book with Issai Schur titled Über die Minkowskische Reduktiontheorie der positiven quadratischen Formen.

 Bieberbach was a speaker at the International Congress of Mathematicians held at Zurich in 1932.